igncp/leaves/Readme.md

 # Leaves

-An explorative project to grasp some of the data science sprouts
+An explorative project to grasp some of the data science sprouts.

+## Use

+There is a collection of commands in the `bin` directory.

-## Install dependencies
+## Install dependencies and configure
 In the root directory:
 - Run `make`

 ## Requirements
 - A `Unix` environment
+- Make
 - Python and pip